What is CASPer?

 When do I need to sit the CASPer test?

-If you are applying for the Bachelor of Education (Early Years), Bachelor of Education (Primary), Bachelor of Health and Physical Education, Master of Applied Learning and Teaching (Secondary) or Master of Teaching you will need to sit the CASPer test.
+If you are applying for the Bachelor of Early Childhood and Primary Education, Bachelor of Education (Primary), Bachelor of Health and Physical Education, Master of Applied Learning and Teaching (Secondary) or Master of Teaching you will need to sit the CASPer test.

 CASPer test dates for courses starting in 2021: